Making the most of the theme editor

 The theme style editor has 7 tabs:

-How these tabs are used depends on the specific item.
+How these tabs are used depends on the specific UI element you're styling.

 Colors